MicrosoftDocs/msix-docs/comparisonofappvwithmsix.md

 Description

 This article contains a side-by-side comparison of App-V and MSIX.
 Since Application Virtualization will be [end of life in April 2026](/lifecycle/announcements/mdop-extended), we recommend looking at Azure Virtual Desktop with MSIX App Attach.

+Feature-wise comparsion

 |Feature|App-V|MSIX|
 | -------- | -------- | -------- |